sridevirella/crowdcomputing-masters-main-project/README.md

 * Login into the dashboard with credentials User Name: guest and Password: guest.

-* Click on `define a task` tab and enter task short name, description, due date, size, author, rewards, and upload a file (the actual computational task) from /TestFiles/ either .apk or .jar or .txt.
+* Click on the `define a task` tab and enter the task's short name, description, due date, size, author, rewards, and upload a file (the actual computational task) from /TestFiles/ either .apk or .jar or .txt.

-* Under `Received Tasks` tab you will be receiving details about the task.
-For the received task, click accept button if you are willing to run the task on your device.
+* Under the Received Tasks` tab, you will be receiving details about the task.
+Click accept button if you are willing to run the task on your device.

 * After the task due date expiry, you will be receiving the executable file under the `Received Tasks`.
 Click on the executable file to run the task on your device.